Employee Benefits Security Administration, Department of Labor.

-The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) created the health care continuation coverage provisions of title I of the Employee Retirement Income Security Act of 1974 (ERISA), the Internal Revenue Code (Code), and the Public Health Service Act (PHS Act).
+The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) created the health care continuation coverage provisions of title I of the Employee Retirement Income Security Act of 1974 (ERISA), the Internal Revenue Code (Code), and title XXII of the Public Health Service Act (PHS Act).
 These provisions are commonly referred to as the COBRA continuation provisions, and the continuation coverage that they mandate is commonly referred to as COBRA continuation coverage.
-Group health plans subject to the COBRA continuation provisions are subject to ARRA's premium reduction provisions, notice requirements, and an additional election period.
-The COBRA continuation coverage provisions do not apply to group health plans sponsored by employers with fewer than 20 employees.
-Many States require health insurance issuers who provide group health insurance coverage to plans not subject to the COBRA continuation provisions to provide comparable continuation coverage.
-Such continuation coverage provided pursuant to State law is also subject to ARRA's premium reduction provisions and notice requirements but not the additional election period.
+Under the ARP, premium assistance is available to certain individuals who are eligible for COBRA continuation coverage due to a qualifying event that is a reduction in hours or an involuntary termination.
+If an individual qualifies for the premium assistance, the individual need not pay any of the COBRA premium otherwise due to the plan.
+This premium assistance is available for COBRA continuation coverage for periods of coverage from April 1, 2021 through September 30, 2021.
+Group health plans subject to the COBRA continuation provisions are subject to the ARP's premium assistance provisions, notice requirements, and an additional election period.
+Federal COBRA continuation coverage provisions do not apply to group health plans sponsored by employers with fewer than 20 employees.
+However, participants and beneficiaries of group health plans sponsored by employers with fewer than 20 employees may be eligible for the premium assistance under state laws that provide comparable coverage, often referred to as “mini-Cobra,” with an alternative notice required under the ARP for these plans not subject to federal COBRA laws.

 a.
 In General

-- A summary of ARRA's premium reduction provisions.
+i.
+A summary of the ARP's premium assistance provisions.

-- A form to request the premium reduction.
+ii.
+A form to request the premium assistance under the ARP.

-- A form for an individual to use to satisfy ARRA's requirement to notify the plan (or issuer) that the individual is eligible for other group health plan coverage or Medicare.
+iii.
+A form for an individual to use to satisfy the ARP's requirement to notify the plan (or issuer) that the individual is eligible for other group health plan coverage (other than coverage consisting of only excepted benefits, coverage under a health FSA, or coverage under a QSEHRA) or that the individual is eligible for Medicare.

 III.
 For Additional Information

-For additional information about ARRA's COBRA premium reduction provisions, contact the Department's Employee Benefits Security Administration's Benefits Advisors at 1-866-444-3272.
-In addition, the Employee Benefits Security Administration has developed a dedicated COBRA Web page http://www.dol.gov/COBRA that will contain information on the program as it is developed.
+For additional information about ARP's COBRA premium assistance provisions, contact the Department's Employee Benefits Security Administration's Benefits Advisors at askebsa.dol.gov or 1-866-444-3272.
+In addition, the Employee Benefits Security Administration has developed a dedicated COBRA web page https://www.dol.gov/cobra-subsidy that will contain information on the program as it is developed.
 Subscribe to this page to get up-to-date fact sheets, FAQs, model notices, and applications.

 IV.
 Paperwork Reduction Act Statement

-This Notice revises the collections of information contained in the ICR titled Notice Requirements of the Health Care Continuation Coverage Provisions approved under OMB Control Number 1210-0123.
-OMB has approved this revision to the ICR pursuant to the emergency review procedures under 5 CFR 1320.13.
-The public reporting burden for this collection of information is estimated to average approximately 7 minutes per respondent, including time for gathering and maintaining the data needed to complete the required disclosure.
-Interested parties are encouraged to send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of the Chief Information Officer, Attention: Departmental Clearance Officer, 200 Constitution Avenue, NW., Room N-1301, Washington, DC 20210 or e-mail DOL_PRA_PUBLIC@dol.gov and reference the OMB Control Number 1210-0123.
+Interested parties are encouraged to send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Regulations and Interpretations, Attention: PRA Clearance Officer, 200 Constitution Avenue NW, Room N-5718, Washington, DC 20210 or email email@example.com and reference the OMB Control Number 1210-XXXX.

-The Department has decided to make the model notices available in modifiable, electronic form on its Web site: http://www.dol.gov/COBRA.
+Model notices are available in modifiable, electronic form on its website: https://www.dol.gov/cobra-subsidy.